CVE-2026-21709: CWE-77 Command Injection - Generic in Veeam Backup and Replication

 Potential Impact

-If exploited, a local attacker with administrator privileges could bypass Windows Driver Signature Enforcement, potentially allowing unsigned or malicious drivers to load.
-This could undermine system integrity and security controls dependent on driver signing.
-However, exploitation requires local administrator access, limiting the attack vector.
+If exploited, a local attacker with administrator privileges could bypass Windows Driver Signature Enforcement, potentially allowing the execution of unsigned or malicious drivers.
+This could compromise system integrity and security controls.
+However, exploitation requires already having high privileges on the system, limiting the attack vector to local administrators.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict local administrator access to trusted personnel only and monitor for unusual activity related to driver loading.
+Until an official fix is released, restrict local administrator access to trusted personnel only and monitor for suspicious activity related to driver loading.
+No vendor-provided mitigation or temporary fix is currently documented.

 Technical Details